finalstate/Espynoza/README.md

 Here is a simple tutorial to get you started with Espynoza.
 First, we will set up some basic hardware, and then install the software on it to get a feeling for how Espinoza works and what it can do for us.

 ## Hardware setup
 You need to get hold of an ESP6288 development board.
-Any board that has a USB port for uploading will work.
+Any board that has a USB port for uploading should work.
 We will, for the purpose of this tutorial, connect an LED to Port xxx to play with output lines, and a simple wire to Port yyy to try out input lines.
 Please note that we will use the Dnn numbering scheme as printed on (most?) boards when dealing with hardware, but will use the pin numbers as used in the official ESP documentation when writing software.

 ## Software configuration
 ## Running it